bhi5hmaraj/Edx-I2CPx/README.md

 ### Week 4: Graph theory ###
 Definition of graphs and examples of graph problems.
 Various ways of storing graphs in memory.
 Bitmask optimization.
 Depth First Search and related topics: connected components, detecting cycles, detecting bipartite graphs.
 Shortest paths: Breadth First Search, Dijkstra, Bellman-Ford, Floyd-Warshall.

+### Week 5: Contest ###
+Week 5 is the final exam week.
+On the final exam, we will have 5 hours to solve 8 problems.